Tharisky/Portfolio/Web App/SQL/CyberRange/SQL to Shell.md

 # Overview
-This lab environment, which is available at  contains a web application vulnerable to SQL injection, and insecure file upload
+This lab environment, which is available at,  contains a web application vulnerable to SQL injection and insecure file upload

 ![image](https://github.com/user-attachments/assets/cc6282c4-5bfb-4f62-86ea-e00bec94290b)